 A generic model has been agreed to describe health and social care provision within "levels of care".
 This model is now being applied to integrated care, urgent care and long term conditions, and has the potential to also be applied to mental health and children's services.
-This CCG is currently mapping existing community services against the model with the intention of developing a joint investment profile.
+The CCG and local authority are currently mapping existing community services against the model with the intention of developing a joint investment profile.